 The implementation of the Sustainable Development Goals (SDGs) is faced with an urgent need for data and methods.
 As an efficient research technique and means of data acquisition, Earth observation is capable of dynamically and objectively monitoring environmental parameters related to land, ocean, atmosphere, and human activities at the macro level.
 Therefore, it can provide periodic information for SDGs.

-Scientific Satellite for SDGs 1 (SDGSAT-1) is the first of its kind dedicated to serving the 2030 Agenda for Sustainable Development, and it is also the first Earth science satellite of the Chinese Academy of Sciences.
+The Sustainable Development Science Satellite 1 (SDGSAT-1) is the first of its kind dedicated to serving the 2030 Agenda for Sustainable Development, and it is also the first Earth science satellite of the Chinese Academy of Sciences.

 To meet the requirements of monitoring, evaluating, and researching indicators of SDGs, SDGSAT-1 aims to depict traces of anthropic activities using synergetic observations from its three payloads, i.e., the Thermal Infrared Spectrometer and the Glimmer and Multispectral Imagers.
 The sensors work in day and night observing modes, serving the realization of global SDGs and providing support for the study of the SDG indicators related to human-nature interaction.